nik-bik/discord-bot/README.md

-# waifu-bot
+# discord bot
-a discord bot that is a waifu
+a bot for discord for personal use